Tuesday, January 21, 2014

 Now normally, I'm not much of a computer person.
 I rarely use the internet except when I need to look up something.
 The lone exception is when i go on worldstar.
 Worldstarhiphop is a website with videos of modern day media, and well as sports highlights, hip-hop videos and fights.
 The videos posted can keep me entertained for hours at a time.
 Every morning I make a coffee and go on worldstar and watch videos of highlights, fights and more.
 What I like about worldstar is that it is the first website to post rap videos and interviews, as well as it's an organized website that doesn't give viruses or pop-ups, something that other websites would do.
 This is the only website I look at on a regular basis and it's something I like going on a lot.

-Posted by Unknown at 7:02 AM
+Posted by Anonymous at 7:02 AM